rcgray/free-genai-bootcamp-2025/visual-novel/docs/Action-Plan.md

 - [x] Create scene registry

 ### 2.1.5 Phaser Implementation Rewrite
-- [ ] Set up modern build system with npm, TypeScript, and Vite
+- [x] Set up modern build system with npm, TypeScript, and Vite
-- [ ] Implement proper asset management with Vite
+- [x] Implement proper asset management with Vite
-- [ ] Refactor code structure to use TypeScript modules
+- [x] Refactor code structure to use TypeScript modules
-- [ ] Implement direct game embedding in Streamlit
+- [x] Implement direct game embedding in Streamlit
-- [ ] Create hot-reloading development workflow
+- [x] Create hot-reloading development workflow
-- [ ] Port existing scenes to TypeScript
+- [x] Port existing scenes to TypeScript
-- [ ] Update documentation to reflect new architecture
+- [x] Update documentation to reflect new architecture

-**[CHECKPOINT: Phaser Rewrite]**
+**[CHECKPOINT: Phaser Rewrite]** ✅
 *Verification Steps:*
-1. Verify TypeScript compilation works correctly
+1. ✅ Verify TypeScript compilation works correctly
-2. Test the development workflow with hot reloading
+2. ✅ Test the development workflow with hot reloading
-3. Verify all scenes function correctly in the new implementation
+3. ✅ Verify all scenes function correctly in the new implementation
-4. Test the Streamlit integration with the embedded game
+4. ✅ Confirm that the Streamlit integration works correctly
-5. Verify asset loading works correctly
+5. ✅ Ensure unused code from previous implementation is removed
-6. Ensure documentation is updated to reflect the new architecture
+6. ✅ Confirm documentation is updated with new architecture
-7. Confirm the project builds and runs from a clean state

 ### 2.2 Title Scene
 - [ ] Design and implement title screen layout